mohdparvez5087/nestjs-task-management/Readme.txt

 run this command in windows terminal To run PostgreSQL on Docker -docker run --name postgres-nest -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres

-run this command in windows terminal when ever you restart the pc to start the postgeSql server or just click o play button in docker app
+run this command in windows terminal when ever you restart the pc to start the postgeSql server or just click on play button in docker app
 -docker container start postgres-nest

 to use dependencies